H00KX/legacymap/README.md

 * Tested with imports via ordinals.
 If you know you need them to work, then I'm pretty sure you know how to fix them.
 * A virus.
 This does nothing but what you make it.

-The decision to allow known vulnerable drivers to have free access to the kernel is one made by Microsoft.<br/>
+The decision to allow known vulnerable drivers to have free access to the kernel was one made by Microsoft.<br/>
+Win10 is a slight improvement as Secure Boot probably blocks these at boot time.<br />
 This will potentially be caught by antimalware purely due to the use of the word "Capcom", but often not.